+Policy consequences Draft budget has been aligned to agreed priorities.
 Legal consequences Requirement to set a balanced budget will be satisfied with Partnership approval.
 Financial consequences As detailed in the report.
 Personnel consequences As detailed in the report.

-As detailed in the report.

 Equalities consequences None directly.

-Risk consequences
+Risk consequences As detailed in the report.